AndyObtiva/glimmer/README.md

 It is set to level Logger::ERROR by default.
 Log level may be adjusted via `Glimmer::Config.logger.level` just like any other Ruby Logger.
-It may be replaced with a custom logger via `Glimmer::Config.logger = custom_logger` All logging is done lazily (e.g. `logger.log(level) {message}`) to avoid affecting app performance with logging when below the logging level threshold.
+It may be replaced with a custom logger via `Glimmer::Config.logger = custom_logger` All logging is done lazily via blocks (e.g. `logger.debug {message}`) to avoid affecting app performance with logging when below the configured logging level threshold.

 Example: